Why People Fear Naturism

 • sexualised media

-This model functions as a heuristic rather than a reasoned conclusion.
-It allows rapid interpretation but reduces contextual accuracy.
+This model functions as a heuristic, enabling rapid interpretation but reducing contextual accuracy.

 4. Cognitive Mechanisms

-Repeated pairing of nudity with intimacy produces automatic linkage.
+Repeated pairing of nudity and intimacy produces automatic linkage.

-The brain applies learned shortcuts to interpret visual stimuli rapidly.
+The brain applies learned shortcuts for rapid interpretation.

 • nudity is expected